 Debugging Golang (Go) Applications

-It’s not hard to work with DDEV’s Golang code, but you definitely need a development environment and the know-how to do step-debugging.
+It’s not hard to work with DDEV’s Go code, but you definitely need a development environment and the know-how to do step-debugging.
 Here’s our Contributor Training showing some of the nuances with DDEV, followed by a short summary of the details.

 First, you need some of the basics: